 Of course, this is just a general checklist of behaviors.
 That being said, if you find yourself checking off more than six or seven of them, it is likely that things are about to get a lot bumpier.
 So hang on.
 A man who is having a midlife crisis can be a challenge to deal with – ask the countless women who have found themselves facing divorce at a time in their lives when their marriage should be more stable and intimate than ever.

-My strong advice is that you do not just passively wait out this crisis or offer unconditional “wifely support” as your husband puts you, and your marriage, through turmoil.
-A passive approach may be easy (that’s why so many counselors and coaches recommend it); however, it usually backfires in the long-run.
+My strong advice is that you do not just passively wait out this crisis or offer unconditional “wifely support” as your husband puts you, and your marriage, through turmoil or betrayal.
+A passive approach may be easy (that’s why so many counselors and coaches recommend it); however, it often backfires in the long-run.